 Hosting a website, file sharing activities, and hosting FTP sites

-Disrupting normal network use and service including the propagation of computer viruses
+Disrupting normal network use and service including the propagation of computer viruses.

 Possible Sanctions for Misuse